Renderer#

 In screen-space, drawing originates from the top-left of the shape by default.
 In GameKit, all drawing is offset to the center of the shape, hence the term center-origin.

-Each of the static methods in Renderer can further be enhanced with attribute methods which customize their
+Each of the static methods in Renderer can further be enhanced with modifier methods which customize their

 operation.
-These attributes are defined in the table below:
+These modifiers are defined in the table below:

 | Method Call | Description |